Originally published by Canstar Research

 All ordinaries (all ords)

 The all ords index comprises the weighted share prices of around 500 of the largest Australian companies.
-It was established by the ASX at 500 points in January 1980, and is the predominant measure of the overall performance of the Australian sharemarket.
-Companies are weighted according to their size in terms of market capitalization (total market value of a company’s shares).
+It was established by the ASX in January 1980, and is the predominant measure of the overall performance of the Australian sharemarket.
+Companies are weighted according to their size in terms of market capitalisation (total market value of a company’s shares).

 The unique code used by the Australian Securities Exchange to identify listed companies.

 When share prices are generally falling.

 The price at which someone is prepared to buy shares.

 Shares highly valued in a large company known for its ability to make profits in good times or in bad, and often with reduced risk.